Gizra/og/README.txt

 INSTALLATION
 ---------------
-- If not already active, enable the Views and Views_RSS modules.
-These are now prerequisites.
 - Enable the og module.
+Please make sure og is working well on its own before enabling other OG related modules.
 - Visit the admin/og/og page.
 If you want to protect some posts so that only certain users may view them, then click the button to enable access control.
 - On admin/og/og, see the 'Group home page node types' field at bottom.
 You usually want to create a new node type via admin/content/types page and then select that node type here.
 See the first item in NOTES below.
 - Set other preferences on admin/og/og as desired.
 It may take some experimenting before you arrive at a configuration well suited to your needs.
 - On the admin/content/types page, disable comments and attachments for node types which are designated as groups.
 Click the edit link beside those types.
 - On the admin/build/themes/settings pages, in 'Display post information on' section, uncheck each node type which has been designated as a group.
 - On the admin/build/block page, enable the 'Group details' with a low 'weight' value.
-Optionally enable the 'Group authors', 'Group notifications', 'New groups, 'My groups' blocks.
+Optionally enable the other 'Group' blocks.
 - Grant permissions as needed on the admin/user/access page
 - Begin creating groups, subscribing to those groups, and posting into those groups.
 The subscribe link appears in the Group details block, for non invite-only groups.
 - Consider enabling the following modules which work well with OG: Pathauto, Locale, Job queue.
 After your install is working nicely, consider enabling og add-on modules like og_mandatory_group, og_vocab, etc. Many are listed at http://drupal.org/project/Modules/category/90.